elektito/hodhod/README.md

 The `certs` key contains a list of certificates to be used by Gemplex when terminating tls.

- - `hostname`: The hostname to use the certificate for.
-This can be a single hostname like `example.com`, or it can be a wildcard like `*.example.com`.
-   Notice that only a single wildcard at the beginning is supported, and it must be followed by a `.`.
  - `cert`: The certificate file.
  - `key`: The certificate key file.